-In today’s world, customer service can make or break a business.
-Customers want great service along with great products.
+Customer service can make or break a business.
+Customers want great service along with great products, so job seekers with strong customer service skills have a huge advantage.

 But simply having these skills isn't enough.
 You need to highlight them properly on your resume to impress employers.
 This guide will show you exactly how to do that.